brandur/sorg/content/drafts/cloud-databases.md

-Sophisticated distributed systems like Spanner and CockroachDB tend to need a little more time to coordinate and verify the accuracy of results, and this makes them less suitable for low latency operations.
+Sophisticated distributed systems like Spanner and CockroachDB tend to need a little more time to coordinate and verify the accuracy of the results that will be returned from any given node, and this makes them less suitable for low latency operations.

 Quizlet suggests that the minimum latency for a Spanner operation [is ~5 ms][spanner-quizlet].
 The [Spanner